Stix Plus LED Bath Bar by Robert Sonneman for SONNEMAN Lighting

-The richness of wood grain, the subtle undertones of paint, the vibrancy of hanging artwork, and even the way skin tones appear in a mirror are all influenced by CRI.
+The Color Rendering Index measures how accurately a light source reveals colors compared to natural daylight.
+The richness of wood grain, the subtle undertones of paint, the vibrancy of hanging artwork, and the way skin tones appear in a mirror are all influenced by CRI.
 Understanding this measurement helps designers and homeowners choose lighting that allows the full character of a room to emerge.

 What Is the Color Rendering Index (CRI)?